mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-kommander/index.md

 beta: false
 ---

-This section describes how to upgrade your Kommander Management cluster and all Platform Applications to their latest versions.
+This section describes how to upgrade your Kommander Management cluster and all Platform Applications to their latest versions in networked, air-gapped and on-prem environments.
 To prevent compatibility issues, you must first upgrade Kommander on your Management Cluster before upgrading to DKP.

 <p class="message--note"><strong>NOTE: </strong>It is important you upgrade Kommander BEFORE upgrading the Kubernetes version (or Konvoy version for Managed Konvoy clusters) in attached clusters, due to the previous versions' incompatibility with 1.22.</p>